gitter-badger/BeamBot/README.md

 * Update `return None` statements to return usage from `data/commandList.json` if `None` is being returned for anything other than command timeout.

-* Add `!throw` and `!catch` commands for functions

 * Clean up the codebase and stress-test/bug test the heck out of the code with outside users, preferably in a production (live stream with active chat) environment.

-* ~~Automatically whitelist channel mods and streamer as well as automatically detect streamer instead of using hard-coded "ParadigmShift3d".~~ (Fixed as of 3.2.3)

 * This release will fix bugs #2, #3, ~~#5~~ (Fixed as of 3.2.3), #6 and #7